The model is Philco C-5109 (Mopar 815), installed in the cars Chrysler Windsor, Saratoga, New Yorker in 1951-52.

 It is indeed a set of the early ’50s, running at 6 volts, with 8 tubes and able to receive standard broadcast only.
 Beyond the manual tuning, it has 5 pre-tuned stations which can be selected with the nice chromium-plated push-button panel.The audio amplifier includes a push-pull output stage with two 6AQ5, driven by a 6C4 phase inverter triode, in this case the grids of the output tubes are connected respectively one to the cathod and the other to the anode of the triode.

-Unfortunately the potentiometer of the tone control was in series with a leaking capacitor, also connected to an anode of a tube.
 These American capacitors, when leaking, show a really strong leakage, so the potentiometer was reached by 70 volt, enough to cut it off.
 Since it was still partly working, and it was difficult to disassemble it, I left it untouched, but added a resistor with same value in parallel, to avoid breaking the circuit where it was inserted.
 This radio has a negative feedback to improve the audio quality and the reducing the distortion.